dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.0.md

 ### String interpolation in FromSql and ExecuteSqlCommand

 C# 6 introduced String Interpolation, a feature that allows C# expressions to be directly embedded in string literals, providing a nice way of building strings at runtime.
 In EF Core 2.0 we added special support for interpolated strings to our two primary APIs that accept raw SQL strings: `FromSql` and `ExecuteSqlCommand`.
-This new support allows C# string interpolation to be used in a 'safe' manner.
+This new support allows C# string interpolation to be used in a "safe" manner.
 That is, in a way that protects against common SQL injection mistakes that can occur when dynamically constructing SQL at runtime.

 Here is an example: